 Transportation and equipment

-After crossing Africa from east to west and returning via its southern territories I can reiterate what was my conviction when I undertook this great safari: I would not care to do it except by Land Rover, and 36,000 miles of driving only served to confirm this personal opinion.
+After crossing Africa from east to west and returning via its southern territories I can reiterate what was my conviction when I undertook this great safari: I would not care to do it except by Land Rover, and 57,600 kilometres (36,000 miles) of driving only served to confirm this personal opinion.
 This does not mean, however, there are no alternatives.
 Many factors are involved in buying a car for serious travel in the interior—whether it is the interior of Africa, Asia or Latin America or some other place with bad roads—but I stipulated three essential points: the car must have four-wheel drive; it must

 have high clearance from the ground to the bottom of the chassis; it must be a car for which I was reasonably sure I could buy parts to replace those broken or worn out.
-After driving in deep mud ruts (usually made by huge trucks that plow through the dirt roads in the rain and leave a high hump or bank of mud down the middle), or driving through loose sand a foot or two deep with its terrible drawing power (which I hate much more than mud!), or driving where roads have deteriorated until there are drops of a few feet, or huge boulders spaced all down the road, or gullies where the rain has eroded it into deep crevices, or cutting out over the open country where one was told it was easy, but where more and more bushes, tall grass, fallen trees and ditches appeared in the middle of nowhere—after these experiences I am convinced really nothing will get you where you are going but a four-wheel drive vehicle which ensures both power and control in emergencies.
+After driving in deep mud ruts (usually made by huge trucks that plough through the dirt roads in the rain and leave a high hump or bank of mud down the middle), or driving through loose sand a foot or two deep with its terrible drawing power (which I hate much more than mud!), or driving where roads have deteriorated until there are drops of a few feet, or huge boulders spaced all down the road, or gullies where the rain has eroded it into deep crevices, or cutting out over the open country where one was told it was easy, but where more and more bushes, tall grass, fallen trees and ditches appeared in the middle of nowhere—after these experiences I am convinced really nothing will get you where you are going but a four-wheel drive vehicle which ensures both power and control in emergencies.
 Land Rover spare parts can be found all across the African Continent.
 The second car which is highly considered, but which is not yet as widely distributed, is the Japanese Toyota; the third in this category is the “jeep”, but it is seldom seen so spare parts would be difficult to find; this applies to Africa.
 The distribution of four-wheel drive cars in other countries I do not know much about.
 What I do know is that one should be very careful, making thorough enquiries from people who have direct experience (in this case not likely to be a pioneer committee) as regards the places one plans to go, road conditions and available transport.

 My own experience has been such that I would not, for such a country-to-country tour as the one I made, buy a car fitted up for sleeping.
 I have met a number of young men, and a few couples, crossing Africa in this way but I cannot visualize where they put their car at night; a great many